 The Bible calls Noah a righteous man, yet he was barely off the ark before he had sinned by getting drunk.
 Two of his sons responded righteously, but one did not.
-What does the Bible say about drunkenness and how should we respond to the sins of others, especially those closest to us?
+What does the Bible say about drunkenness and how does that apply to the sin of drunk driving today.
+How should we respond to the sins of others, in general, especially those closest to us?

-We’ll also talk about being made in the image of God, the quality of our “salt,” the importance of reconciliation, what it looks like to live in the kingdom of God, and driving under the influence.
+We’ll also talk about being made in the image of God, the quality of our “salt,” and what it looks like to live in the kingdom of God.

 Genesis 9 & 10

 A couple of days ago in Genesis 6.5-6 we read about what is sometimes called “total depravity”:

 “Then the LORD saw that the wickedness of man was great in the earth, and that every intent of the thoughts of his heart was only evil continually.
 And the LORD was sorry that He had made man on the earth, and He was grieved in His heart.”

 In the next chapter, God destroyed every living creature, except Noah and his family.
 Now Noah and his family are barely out of the ark when Noah gets drunk and acts foolishly.
 When he does, his son Ham can’t resist the urge to look at him in a disrespectful way.

 20 And Noah began to be a farmer, and he planted a vineyard.
 21 Then he drank of the wine and was drunk, and became uncovered in his tent.
 22 And Ham, the father of Canaan, saw the nakedness of his father, and told his two brothers outside.
 23 But Shem and Japheth took a garment, laid it on both their shoulders, and went backward and covered the nakedness of their father.
 Their faces were turned away, and they did not see their father’s nakedness.